denisyukphp/tmpfile-manager/docs/index.md

 ## Default configuration

-Configure TmpFileManager with ConfigBuilder.
-By default, temp files will purge automatically.
-Unclosed resources check and garbage collection are off.
+By default temp files will purge automatically, unclosed resources check and garbage collection are off.
 Below is the default configuration:

 ```php
 <?php